Richemont Fails to Prove Parasitism as Court Sides with Louis Vuitton

 Image illustrating Louis Vuitton’s Monogram motif

 The monogram features an italicised “L” beneath a “V,” accompanied by floral symbols.
 These include a four-point star representing fortune, a four-petal flower symbolising joy, and a four-point star within a diamond signifying passion.
-These motifs remain integral to Vuitton’s identity and continue to influence its designs, including the “Color Blossom” collection.
+These motifs remain integral to Vuitton’s identity and continue to influence its designs, including the “Colour Blossom” collection.

 Analysing Similarities